goDrag0n/pxt-mgspace/README.md

 ## Supported targets

 * for PXT/microbit
-(the metadata above is needed for package search.)
+(The metadata above is needed for package search.)

 ```package
 mgspace=github:goDrag0n/pxt-mgspace